ivy-woo/TextPredictionApp/README.md

 The documentation folder contains 4 pdf documentation files:

 - The [dataset doc](https://ivy-woo.github.io/TextPredictionApp/documentation/docDataset.pdf) includes summary on the raw dataset, the data cleaning process and information on the processed data.
-  An additional html version of this doc can be viewed on the Rpub page [here](https://rpubs.com/ivywoo/726265).
+  An html version of this doc can be viewed on the RPubs page [here](https://rpubs.com/ivywoo/726265).

 - The [functions doc](https://ivy-woo.github.io/TextPredictionApp/documentation/docFunctions.pdf) provides information on all of the 13 self-defined functions used in this project, i.e. those in the functions.R file.